harmonwood/capacitor-video-player/readme.md

   - Adding support for Hls sreaming video for Web and IOS plugins
   - the playerId is required in fullscreen mode
   - the component or selector tag is required
+  - in the Web player, the video start with the muted on

+### `available since 2.0.1`

+  - Adding support for DASH, HLS, ISM videos for Android plugin by using the ExoPlayer

 ## Methods Available for IOS, Android, Web Plugins